Robinhood Markets: 2020-2021: Increased usage and Game Stop short squeeze

-In December 2020, the company paid $65 million to settle accusations by the U.S. Securities and Exchange Commission that it failed to disclose these kickbacks, that Robinhood customers' orders were executed at prices that were inferior to other brokers' prices resulting in $34.1 million in losses by customers on certain trades compared to if they were executed by other brokers at the best execution, and that Robinhood made false and misleading statements to the contrary.
+In December 2020, the company paid $65 million to settle accusations by the U.S. Securities and Exchange Commission that it failed to disclose payment for order flow, that some customers' orders lost a total of approximately $34.1 million in price improvement compared to the best execution by other brokers, and that Robinhood made false and misleading statements about its execution quality.

-Also in December 2020, Robinhood was sued in the United States District Court for the Northern District of California for failing to disclose to customers that it received payment for order flow, leading to inferior trade prices.
-As of January 2025, the plaintiffs were seeking class action status.
-The case was consolidated with others under Kwon v.
-Robinhood Financial LLC.
+Also in December 2020, Robinhood was sued in the United States District Court for the Northern District of California for failing to disclose to customers that it received payment for order flow.
+The case was consolidated with others under In re Robinhood Order Flow Litigation (No. 4:20-cv-09328) and was settled for $2 million in December 2025.